MathsJam/mathsjam-site/gathering/uk/archive/2017/index.md

 There's also a [Cake page here]({{site.url}}/gathering/archive/2017/cake) with the photos of cakes entered in the cake competition, and a PDF of the [MathsJamJam Songbook from 2017]({{site.url}}/assets/talks/2017/MathsJamJam-Songbook-2017.pdf).

+The gathering took place on 11th-12th November 2017.

 ## Saturday
 ### Session 1a: 14:00 - 14:47